 Our Accredited Training Qualifications are solely focused to those wanting careers in Early Childhood Education.
 It’s the only sector we train in.

 Gowrie Victoria has been championing and teaching good early and school age education and care since 1939, because when children learn, we all grow.
 With this commitment to the sector and quality training, we aim to inspire our learners to have careers where they can change children’s lives which, hand-in-hand, can change families and communities.

-We regularly run classes in Carlton North, Docklands, Broadmeadows and our new training location: Dandenong.
+We regularly run classes in Carlton North, Docklands, and Broadmeadows.
 With our range of study and funding options available, we are ready to equip you with the skills and knowledge required to grow your career in Early Childhood Education and Care.